heilhead/react-bootstrap-validation/README.md

     validate='required,isEmail,isLength:5:60'
 />
 ```
 In the example above, input's value will be validated with three methods. `isLength` method also receives additional params.
-Inverse rules (like `!isNull`) are supported, but in `errorHelp` object they're looked up without the exclamation mark.
+Inverse rules (like `!isNull`) are supported, although in `errorHelp` object they're looked up without the exclamation mark.

 ##### `errorHelp: Object|String`
 Can be either a string with error text or an object with map `ruleName => errorText`.